 Another thing to remember is that a stock market career requires a lot of research.
 You need to understand how the markets work and what factors can affect them.

 Several careers involve the stock market; examples include the most prevalent being a stockbroker, who is responsible for handling customer transactions.
 A stockbroker must understand how stock markets function and be registered with the Securities and Exchange Commission (SEC).
 Another option is becoming a stockbroker.

 An alternative is to become a securities sales agent; they handle sales for customers who wish to invest by considering their financial assets, such as stocks, bonds, mutual funds, portfolios, collections, etc.

 Next, some private financial advisers help clients invest in the stock market with sound investment decisions.
 To earn this role, you need a postsecondary degree.

 Finally, personal financial advisors aim to help clients make sound investments in the stock market.
-A bachelor's degree is required in an appropriate field, like accounting, economics, or business, to pursue any of these careers.
+To pursue any of these careers, a bachelor’s degree is required in an appropriate field, like accounting, economics, or business.
 Also, getting certified by the Financial Industry Regulatory Authority (FINRA) is typically required.

 Is Finance a Good Career Path For Students?